 As a full-time road tripper, our main tester was understandably worried about leaving her beloved skis and climbing gear in the roof box while away on overnight missions.
 The locking mechanisms of the SkyBox left us all more confident, though, and by the end of testing, we felt completely comfortable trusting in the box's security.

-There was only one box in our review, the Sidekick, that legitimately concerned us in this category, so we also looked at the extra features of each box to bump certain products' scores.
-One of the things we really appreciated about the SkyBox was how easy it was to tell if the box was properly latched or not.
+One of the things we appreciated about the SkyBox was how easy it was to tell if the box was properly latched or not.
 The big, beefy handle that we adore stays tilted until perfectly latched.
 Like all the boxes we tested (except the Sidekick), the key cannot be removed until the box is latched and locked, but we especially like the clear "click" the SkyBox makes to let you know you've closed it right.
 With the help of the big handle, we can tell from a glance if the box is locked or not, a nice feature that adds to our sense of confidence in the security of our belongings.

 We know, we know: all the boxes in this review look pretty similar.
 At highway speeds, you may not even be able to tell one box from the other.
 We gave appearance fifteen percent of the overall score, though, because we know that looks matter- whether you admit it or not.
-We love the matte black finish of this box, similar to the Force, and we think its timeless shape will let you appreciate this box for years to come.
+We love the matte black finish of this box and we think its timeless shape will let you appreciate this box for years to come.

-Three other boxes in this review scored a similar score for appearance: the Motion XT and ShowCase for being the only products offered in more than one color, and the Force for its similar matte black look.
 While marketed for its aerodynamic properties, we generally like the slightly less flashy but equally classy look of the matte and agreed that black was a universal color option.
-We think the textured finishes hides dead bugs easier and could conceivably hide scratches from rocks or other road debris the same way.
+We think the textured finish hides dead bugs easier and could conceivably hide scratches from rocks or other road debris the same way.

-We knew pretty quickly when testing this box that it was a great value, and couldn't at first figure out why it was only $559, especially compared to the higher-priced ShowCase.
-Better and cheaper?
-The SkyBox was the obvious winner of our Best Buy Award.
+We knew pretty quickly when testing this box that it was a great value, making the SkyBox was the obvious winner of our Best Buy Award.
 Its ergonomic handle is easy to open while also letting us know if the box is latched properly or not.
 The matte black is our favorite look of any box, and we were impressed by its durable materials and solid construction.
-While annoying, its mounting system is significantly easier to use than that of the cheaper boxes in this review, the Sidekick and SportRack Vista, so unless you find yourself taking this box on and off your car every weekend, we can wholeheartedly recommend this product.
+While annoying, its mounting system is significantly easier to use than that of the cheaper boxes in this review, so unless you find yourself taking this box on and off your car every weekend, we can wholeheartedly recommend this product.